 Jane Webre, who successfully argued Gunn v.
 Minton before the U.S. Supreme Court, examines both 28 U.S.C. §§ 1331 and 1338 as they apply to the issue.
 (6:39 min)

 Paul Bauer discusses the "scandal of prediction" and ways to protect against false assumptions when predicting the future.
 (16:39 min)

 The Section of Litigation Annual Conference will be held in Scottsdale, Arizona, April 9–11, 2014.
 Read more.

-The Professional Liability Litigation Committee is looking for authors for articles about professional liability and related cases.
+The Professional Services Liability Litigation Committee is looking for authors for articles about professional liability and related cases.
 Contact an editor for more information.